 After graduating NYU’s Tisch School of the Arts, Monica Lee began her career on Broadway.
 Her debut was playing the role of Frenchy in the musical “Grease.”

 She appeared alongside such stars as Jennifer Holliday, Jon Secada, Brooke Shields, and Adrian Zmed.
 Shortly after, she then shared the stage with Carol Channing in a Broadway national tour of “Hello, Dolly!”
 She played the bumbling hat girl Minnie Fay.
-This project holds a special place in her heart as it is where she met her husband of fifteen years!
+This project holds a special place in her heart as it is where she met her husband of almost 20 years!

 During her time in New York City, Monica Lee also worked off-Broadway in many other projects.
 One of her favorites was a project called “Have a Nice Life.”
 It starred comedian Rob Bartlett and Broadway star Emily Skinner.
 Monica Lee played opposite them as Maxine… Rob’s tough-as-nails New York agent.